Gold Dozr Logo

 The most common skid steer specs that people care about are ROC, operating weight, engine horsepower, width, and wheelbase.
 The ROC is usually the most important factor when determining what model to choose.
 This is because the ROC number signifies the safest load capacity that a specific machine can carry.
 The ROC is normally 30 to 50 percent of the tipping load limit - the amount of weight that the skid steer could carry without flipping.

-Operating weight is the weight of the actual machine and normally factors in the operator weight and fuel.
+Operating weight is the weight of the actual machine and normally factors in the operator's weight and fuel.
 Wheelbases are typically set out for each frame size.
-For example, small-frame have wheelbases of about 36 inches, middle-frame have wheelbases of 40 inches, and large-frames have wheelbases of 48 inches.
-The wider the wheelbase, the more stability that the machine can provide for the job.
+For example, small-frame have wheelbases of about 36 inches, middle-frame have wheelbases of 40 inches, and large frames have wheelbases of 48 inches.
+The wider the wheelbase, the more stability the machine can provide for the job.

 Horsepower is important to consider when the machine might be used for multitasking purposes like using hydraulic systems and other machine functions at the same time.
 However, balance, ROC, operating weight, and wheelbase are typically more important.